This is chapter 21 of The Matriarchy, a serial fiction novel on FITK

-As Sean pressed, a grating sound was followed by an eerie metallic squeal as the door slowly opened.
-The room was dark.
-The shutters allowed several slivers of light into the room, giving the scene a theatrical quality.
-Sean made his way to the window and found it loose in its frame.
+As Sean pressed, a grating sound was followed by an eerie metallic squeal as the door opened with difficulty.
+The shutters allowed several slivers of light into the room, giving the darkened room a theatrical quality.
+Sean made his way to the window and found that it loose in its frame.
 When he lifted the lower half it was obvious that the sash cord had broken.

 “Is there something we can use to hold this window up?” he asked Mary.

 “Use this hammer,” Mary replied, handing him the tool.

 “Still have that screwdriver?
 I think I can use it to lift the latch on the shutter.”